mark11748/dinoIpsum/README.md

 Output:

 ### Contact Me
-You can reach me at adamtitus76@gmail.com or connect with me on [linkedin](www.linkedin.com/in/adam-titus-06740b149).
+You can reach us at jamescarlosborn@gmail.com or markwood117@gmail.com.

 #### Legal
 This is licensed under the MIT license

-Copyright (c) 2017 Adam Titus All Rights Reserved.
+Copyright (c) 2017 James and Mark All Rights Reserved.

 _If you find a way to monetize this please contact the author_